rodrgoslveira/Memcached-server-Ruby/README.md

 #### MemCachedServer

-    We have to define the host and port for the Socket to listen and then say the server to listen.
+   We have to define the host and port for the Socket to listen and then say to the server to listen.

 ```ruby
   server = MemCacheServer.new('127.0.0.53',2000)
   server.runServerToListen
 ```
 #### MemCachedClient
-    First we need the server to be running, after that we can define the host and port for the Socket.
+   First we need the server to be running,then we can define the host and port for the Socket.
    Here are some basic examples.

    - Example one: